Maine Newspapers Challenge Rule Concealing Electronic Court Records

 That logic has not been heard by high court officials in the Pine Tree State.

-In day-and-night contrast to the Maine rule, the federal courts and a quickly expanding group of state courts provide access to newly filed electronic records as soon as they are received.
+In day-and-night contrast to the Maine rule, the federal courts and a quickly expanding group of state courts provide access to newly filed electronic records on receipt.
 They include courts in Connecticut and New York in the Northeast and Utah, Nevada, California and Hawaii in the West.

 Those courts use a variety of e-filing software packages to give the press and often the public access right away, as soon as a new electronic record is filed, which is when it is received.
 One of those software packages comes from Texas-based Tyler Technologies.